“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 The word “Sport” has become so popular nowadays that you’ll see it on various types of products, from clothing to footwear and from motorcycles to cars.
 Companies use this word because it makes people think that the product will perform at a higher level.
 For instance, if you bought a car with a “sport” moniker, it will be faster than regular cars.

 “Sport” became so ubiquitous nowadays, though, that manufacturers put it in all sorts of products.
-Take the BFGoodrich Advantage T/A Sport LT, for example.
+Take the BFGoodrich Advantage T/A Sport LT Review, for example.
 It’s an all-season touring tire for SUVs, crossovers, and trucks.
 And, from what we’ve learned thus far, touring tires aren’t especially sporty.
 That’s also true with the all-season tread compound, which won’t give you the best possible traction or grip.

 Moreover, the last time I checked, Sport tires should give you precisely more grip and traction in dry, but also wet conditions.
 At least on paper, the BFGoodrich Advantage T/A Sport LT delivers.
 The American manufacturer designed this tire to perform in various conditions on a very high level.
 Besides, they also priced it lower than the premium competition, which is always welcome.